-Most nights, just before bedtime, I get hit with a rush of anxiety about the future.
+Most nights, just before bedtime, I get hit with a rush of worry about the future.
 How will I take care of myself?
 How will I support myself financially?
 What if I can never resurrect the tatters of my career?
 Then I climb into bed, the meds take over, and off to sleep I go.

-While this nightly wave of anxiety might be exaggerated, it’s a reflection of some very real concerns that I have.
+While this nightly wave of worry might be exaggerated, it’s a reflection of some very real concerns that I have.
 I deliberately choose not to think about the future if I can avoid it, and focus on the present and whatever I’m able to do now.
 Except trying not to look at the big bad wolf of the future doesn’t make it go away, and it pops up in the evening to remind me that it’s still there.

 A few years ago I never would’ve imagined that I’d be having this kind of fear stop by to pay me a visit each night.
 I felt stable and certain looking towards the future.
 I didn’t consider that my illness might shift from episodic to constant.
 So many things I could never have guessed.